zhiyuanw101/zhiyuanw101.github.io/_posts/2020-12-23-CS-missing.md

-  5. To insert or append text type: i   type inserted text   <ESC>         insert before the cursor A   type appended text   <ESC>         append after the line
+  5. To insert or append text type: i   type inserted text   <ESC>         insert before the cursor a   type appended text   <ESC>         append after the cursor A   type appended text   <ESC>         append after the line